ckarthickit/dart-samples/04_dart_lang_tour/README.md

   - `Return Value`:
     - <span style="color:orange">all functions (`that doesn't have explicit void return type`) return a value</span> .
     - if no return value specified , `return null;` is implicitly appended to function body.
+  - `Functions cannot be overloaded` (instead) we can use `named parameters / optional positioned parameters`.

 ## Operators
 - For operators that work on two operands, <span style="color:orange">the leftmost operand determines which version of the operator is used</span>.